oliverosborne9/rpi-api/README.md

 Device module (Python package and Docker container) with HTTP API for reading from electronic scales and controlling servo motors.
 Designed for Raspberry Pi, running a Debian-based distribution.

+## API Documentation

+Documentation for the RPi mechanic module can be found [here](https://oliverosborne9.github.io/rpi_api/).

 ## Setup

 First, run the following command natively on the shell of your Raspberry Pi: